-Our coastal ecosystems — coral reefs, mangroves and seagrass beds — provide fish to eat and sell, support tourism and protect the coastline from storms.
-Coastal communities rely on these ecosystems for their livelihoods and food security.
+In developing countries coastal ecosystems — coral reefs, mangroves and seagrass beds — provide fish to eat and trade, support tourism, protect coastlines from storms and filter water.